threefoldtech/zos/docs/kubernetes/README.md

 ## Tfuser Install

 Tfuser is a developer oriented tool used to interact with node on devnet.
-Let's clone the repository and build the binary
+Let's clone the repository and build the binary.
+Please make sure you are using a version of go(lang) that is 1.12 or higher.
+Some linux distributions still have 1.10 installed as the default version.

 ```
 $ git clone https://github.com/threefoldtech/zos